This Website Philosophy Shop

 Some Possible Scenes

 Cottage.
 Philosopher explains surveillance / radar system.
 Gives woman a gun and blipper (which is like a mobile phone shows a video clip of the different cameras on the island).
-Could make a funny scene of her learning to shoot a gun.

 Dinner - simple food.
 Could have first scare with the radar system going off (caused by kangaroos).